MNCHr/Hyper4-Controller/README.txt

   -- includes an API for composing P4 programs
 - A P4->HyPer4 compiler
 - A bmv2 command -> HyPer4 command interpreter

-Execute this command to make hp4controller module and sub modules available to the system:

-  sudo python ./setup.py install_lib